 Treatments focus on relieving current symptoms through creams, ointments, and home remedies.

-How to Fix Dry and Irritated Eyelids
+How to Treat Dry Flaky Eyelids

 How to treat dry skin around the eyes